 Also, Time Schedule Construction will be updated to accommodate the new scheduling blocks.

-- Classes that meet three times per week must meet on Monday, Wednesday, and Friday.
+- Classes that meet three times per week at the same time and for the same duration must meet on Monday, Wednesday, and Friday.

 - Classes that meet four times per week can request any four days of the week.

 - Classes that meet once per week can meet in any of the scheduling blocks.